johansmolinski/1541ultimate/doc/api.md

 This endpoint is used for all file related actions.
 After the method name follows an absolute path to a file or directory.
 After that, an action may follow.

-`GET files/<path>` (blocking): retrieves information about the given path.
-Possible outcomes:
+`GET files/<path>` (blocking): download a file.
+* if path is a directory, retrieve a list of files and return `200 OK`
+* if path is a single file, download the file and return `200 OK`
+* if path is non-existing, return `404 NOT FOUND`

+`GET files/<path>:info` (blocking): get metadata of a file.
+* if path is a directory, retrieve a list of files and return `200 OK`
-* if path is a directory or a container with browsable content (like a D64 disk image), retrieve a list of files and return `200 OK`
+* if path is a single file with supported container type (like a D64 for instance), retrieve the list of content and return `200 OK`
-* if path is a single file, retrieve information about that file and return `200 OK`
+* if path is a single file, retrieve metadata and return `200 OK`
 * if path is non-existing, return `404 NOT FOUND`

 `DELETE files/<path>` (blocking): deletes the given file or directory.
 Possible outcomes: